 Interestingly, even the airport exchange booths are very competitive on rates when compared with the exchange stores and gold shops, dotted around the cities.
 So, all very straightforward, but is there anything else you need to be aware of before you exchange your hard-earned currency for a fistful of Dong?

-- Third, make sure you are given a range of VND notes, including some lower denomination ones.
-‘Breaking’ 500,000 dong notes can be a problem when purchasing low cost items, so having a range of notes that include 20,000, 50,000 and 100,000 Dong notes will make life much easier.
+3. Make sure you are given a range of VND notes, including some lower denomination ones.
+‘Breaking’ 500,000 dong notes can be a problem when purchasing low-cost items, so having a range of notes that include 20,000, 50,000 and 100,000 Dong notes will make life much easier.

-- Fourth, make sure you count out the notes you receive in front of the person you are exchanging with, before you leave the shop.
+4. Count out the notes you receive in front of the person you are exchanging with before you leave the shop.

 ATMs are everywhere in Vietnam.
 You generally won’t have to walk too far in most cities to find one.
 But, like exchanging currency, there are some things that you need to know about Vietnam’s ATMs.